 “Closure” means when an Operator ceases Operations at a facility without the intent to resume mining activities in the future;

-“Collection Pond” means a facility designed to temporarily contain runoff from areas impacted by mining activities, and site infrastructure, specifically the waste rock storage facilities, the ore stockpiles, tailings storage facility, industrial pad, the camp mill pad and open pits as described in the Application document entitled “Water Management Plan” dated April 2015, and illustrated in Drawings No. 6509-660-230-200, 6509-660-230-201-001, and 6509-660-230-202-
+“Collection Pond or Containment Pond” means a facility designed to temporarily contain runoff from areas impacted by mining activities, and site infrastructure as described in the Water Management Plan;

-001: Typical Sections for Contact Water Pond CP2, CP3, CP4;

-“Collection Pond No.1 or Control Pond No.1 (CP1)” means a final site-wide contact water collection pond.
-Water collected in CP1 will be reused by the process plant and the excess water will be treated by the WTP prior to discharge to the outside environment via the diffuser into Meliadine Lake as in the Application document entitled “Water Management Plan” dated April 2015 ;
+“Collection Pond No.1 or Control Pond No.1 or Containment Pond No. 1 (CP1)” means a contact water collection pond as described in the Water Management Plan;

-“Commercial Operation” in respect of a mine, means an average rate of production equal to or greater than 10% of the design-rated capacity of the mine over a period of 90 consecutive days as defined in the Metal Mining Effluent Regulations (SOR/2002-222 dated June 6, 2002 and last amended on May 20, 2015, and as may be further amended from time to time).
+“Commercial Operation” in respect of a mine, means an average rate of production equal to or greater than 10% of the design-rated capacity of the mine over a period of 90 consecutive days as defined in the Metal and Diamond Mining Effluent Regulations (SOR/2002-222 dated June 6, 2002 and as may be further amended from time to time).

-“Construction” means any activities undertaken to construct or build any component of, or associated with, the development of the Meliadine Gold Project, as described in the Water Licence Application, Supporting Documents, and Technical Meeting Information Supplement documents submitted to the Board throughout the regulatory process;
+“Construction” means any activities undertaken to construct or build any component of, or associated with, the development of the Meliadine Gold Project;

 “Contact Water” means any Water that may be physically or chemically affected by mining activities;